-Audit - In addition to the regular course load, a full-time student, with written permission of the course instructor, may audit one course per semester.
+Audit - In addition to the regular course load, a full-time student, with permission of the course instructor, may audit one course per semester.
 Upon completion of the course as certified by the instructor, a notation of "audit" will be entered on the student's permanent academic record.
 No grade or hour credit will be recorded for audits.
-A student may not repeat for credit any course he has previously audited without permission of the instructor and the Dean of the College.
+A student may not repeat for credit any course he has previously audited without permission of the instructor and the Provost.
 After the close of registration, the decision to take a course for credit or audit may not be changed.
 A charge is made for audits.
 Private music lessons may not be audited.

 Dropping and Adding Courses - After a student has completed registration, he or she may add courses during the designated "add" period (see the appropriate academic calendar), pending proper approval.
 In regular sessions, a student may not add a class after the fifth class day of the semester.
-In block sessions, a student must add before the second class meets.
+In block sessions, a student must add no later the day of the second class meeting.
 In summer sessions (excluding block courses) the student may not add a course after the second day of classes.